yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-list-chat.md

 ---
 title: "List tabs in chat"
-description: "Retrieve the list of tabs in the specified chat within a team. "
+description: "Retrieve the list of tabs in the specified chat. "
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"